Implementing Whole Farm Cycling of Nutrients and Carbon with Orchard Waste in Walnut & Cherry Production in Central Valley CA

 Materials and methods:

-August through winter research was done into what method, how and when would be best to chip the material.
-The orchards for this project are mature, so there are always a number of full trees that come out and stumps are best chipped in a tub grinder.
+• August through winter research was done into what method, how and when would be best to chip the material.
+The orchards for this project are mature, so there are always a number of full trees that come out.
+The stumps are best chipped in a tub grinder, which is not a rent-able piece of equipment.
 There was also a concern for the effort it would take to chip by other means.
-Moreover the quality of chip was being considered.
+In addition, the quality of chip was being considered.
 A smaller-finer chip is preferred for composting.
-The search finally came to find a company that has a 8 ft tub grinder that could come into the field and chip on site this was finally scheduled for the first week of May, 2023.
+The search finally came to find a service that has a 8 ft tub grinder (smaller than most orchard removal tub grinders with a finer chip option) to come into the field and chip on site.
+This was scheduled for the first week of May, 2023.

-Principle Investigator(PI) applied and received a tractor recycling incentive from the NRCS which facilitated the purchase of a better bucket and machine for dealing with the compost making process.
-Additionally PI applied to the CA state Healthy Soils incentive program to help offset the purchase of a compost turner.
-This equipment was acquired and is to be used for this project.
+• Contiguously Principle Investigator(PI) applied and received a tractor recycling incentive from the NRCS which facilitated the purchase of a better bucket and machine for dealing with the compost making process.
+Additionally PI applied to the Healthy Soils incentive program to make compost more traditionally for other parcels.
+This helped offset the investment for the purchase of a compost turner needed for both projects to turn the planned windrows.
+This equipment was acquired and was used for this project.

 October/November 2022:

-Took out and cut up dead trees in Walnuts & Cherries.
+• Took out further dead trees in Walnuts & Cherries.
 Removed from the orchards to wait for chipping.
-Consulted with Blair by phone & email.
+Consulted with Blair and Brinton by phone & email.
 Planted a soil builder cover-crop with a no-till seed drill.
 Windrows sat waiting for chipping in the spring.

 April 2023:

-A method was developed for harvesting the cover crop in April by first experimenting on other acreage and the larger compost project site.
-The method settled on was 1) mow cover crop down with a rotary mower (this cuts it kind of like hay), 2) rake it up into a row driving an orbital orchard rake on both sides of the cut material, 3) mow over the pile with a flail mower to mulch it more, 4) push it up with a bucket into piles at the end of each tree row, 5) scoop it with a rake on a tractor to the windrow.
+• A method was developed for harvesting the cover crop by first experimenting on other acreage and the larger compost project site.
+The method settled on was 1) mow cover crop down with a rotary mower (this cuts it like hay), 2) rake it up into a row driving an orbital orchard rake on both sides of the cut material, 3) push it out with a brush rake into piles at the end of each tree row, 4) scoop it with a rake to layer into a wood chip windrow.

 May 2023:

-Blair came for 1st site visit on day chips were finished and cover crop was cut.
+• Blair came for 1st site visit on the day the chips were finished and the cover crop was cut.

-After being watered the wood chips and cover crop were immediately turned with the compost turner attached to a tractor on creeper gear.
-In this turning the piles were watered again with a biodynamic cow gut ferment provided by Blair.
-The biodynamic "500 horn manure preparation" spray was also applied to the piles as a compost tea.
+• After being watered the wood chips and cover crop were immediately turned with the compost turner attached to a tractor on creeper gear.

-Plant samples of the cover-crop will be sent to WEL for nutrient content testing (total-N, P, K).
+• Plant samples of the cover-crop were placed in the freezer and sent 6/5/23 with other samples to Woods End Laboratory (WEL) for nutrient content testing (total-N, C, P, K, Ca, Mg).

 June 2023: